 Other pre-flight job duties of air crew officers include monitoring the latest weather advisories and arranging flight schedules with air traffic controllers.
 Modern day airports require very meticulous coordination between pilots and air controllers in order to safely take off and land.

-Mid-flight job duties of flight crews range from operating an aircraft's controls, monitoring its flight instruments closely, and successfully navigating a pre-approved flight plan.
-Flight crew monitor fuel levels as well as the status of engine systems, for instance.
+Mid-flight job duties of air crew officers range from operating an aircraft's controls, monitoring its flight instruments closely, and successfully navigating a pre-approved flight plan.
+Air crew officers monitor fuel levels as well as the status of engine systems, for instance.

 Post-flight job responsibilities of air crew officers may encompass properly filing the documentation required by the federal aviation authorities in the United States and Canada.
-Checking the final maintenance status of an aircraft post-flight is yet another crucial responsibility of a flight crew.
+Checking the final maintenance status of an aircraft post-flight is yet another crucial responsibility of an air crew officer.

-The actual work schedule of air crew officers depends upon the amount of non-flight job duties involved.
+The actual work schedule of an air crew officer depends upon the amount of non-flight job duties involved.
 For instance, senior airline captains perform fewer pre-flight checks than the first officer.
 Commercial cargo pilots in particular perform many more non-flight duties than airline pilots.
-These responsibilities include ensuring that airport workers have properly secured cargo, for example.